Dazzling Divas

 Dusty Springfield was one of the finest singers to emerge from the froth and bubble of the Swinging Sixties.
 In many ways she epitomised the sound and style of the era.
 Yet her unique voice, powerful, sensual and rich in passion, had a timeless quality that has proved appealing to new generations of fans.

-Triple Olivier nominee actress and singer Issy van Randwyck is best known for her roles in London’s West End including the wonderful A Little Night Music (National Theatre), alongside Dame Judi Dench, Kiss Me Kate (New Shakespeare Company), for which she received an Olivier nomination for Best Supporting Actress, Once in a Lifetime (National Theatre), The Go Between (Apollo Theatre) and Calico (Duke of York’s).
+Triple Olivier nominee actress and singer Issy van Randwyck is best known for her roles in London’s West End including the wonderful A Little Night Music (National Theatre), alongside Dame Judi Dench, Kiss Me Kate (New Shakespeare Company), for which she received an Olivier nomination for Best Supporting Actress, Once in a Lifetime (National Theatre), The Go Between (Apollo Theatre) and Calico (Duke of York’s), The Boy Friend (Menier Chocolate Factory) and earlier this year she starred in Hayfever at Mill on Sonning.

-Earlier this year Issy starred in The Boy Friend, pictured with Adrian Edmonson, at The Menier Chocolate Factory
+Pictured with Adrian Edmonson, at The Menier Chocolate Factory.

 Sandy Wilson's all-singing all-dancing love letter to 1920s musical comedies returned for the first major London revival in over 10 years.
 Set in Madame Dubonnet's finishing school in the south of France, these perfect young ladies burst into song at the least provocation, and forbidden boy friends are forever popping through the French windows to sing and dance with them.
 Since its premiere in 1953, this light-hearted soufflé of a show has delighted audiences worldwide and has become one of the most well-loved British musicals of all time.